clamsproject/aapb-annotations/README.md

 ### `batches` Subdirectory
 The first directory is the special `batches` directory.
-This special directory maintains tracking information for the whole repository/annotation effort.
+This special directory maintains tracking information for the whole repository/annotation endeavor.
-Annotation projects are done in batches, which denote a moment/event/period of an annotation effort on a set of media assets.
+Annotation projects are done in batches, which denote a moment/event/period of annotation on a set of media assets.
-The batches are set of the identifying tags for those respective media assets.
+A batch is set of the identifying tags for those respective media assets.
 Specifically, this directory contains `.txt` files named after the batch name.
 Batches are usually named after their relevant GitHub issue from [AAPB-CLAMS collaboration repository](https://github.com/clamsproject/aapb-collaboration).
 * Each line in a `.txt` file _must_ be a single AAPB GUID, with an exception to any lines starts with `#` - which denotes a comment.
 * A GUID is a unique identifying string that can be used at the AAPB website to find one particular media and its supporting files, eg. `cpb-aacip-96d289b264c` at https://americanarchive.org/catalog/cpb-aacip-96d289b264c.